mtsar/mtsar/README.md

 ## Acknowledgements

+The corresponding studies are partially supported by the following organizations:

+* Russian Foundation for Basic Research, project № 16-37-00354 мол_а “Adaptive Crowdsourcing Methods for Linguistic Resources”.
-This work is partially supported by the Russian Foundation for the Humanities, project № 13-04-12020 “New Open Electronic Thesaurus for Russian”.
+* Russian Foundation for the Humanities, project № 13-04-12020 “New Open Electronic Thesaurus for Russian”.

 ## Copyright